Skip to main content

 Female Hormonal Balance and Treatment

-For women, hormonal therapy addresses a different set of challenges, often related to the fluctuating and eventual decline of hormones during and post-menopause.
+For women, hormonal therapy addresses a different set of challenges, often related to the fluctuating and eventual decline of hormones during perimenopause and post-menopause.
 The symptoms can be extensive, including hot flashes, sleep disturbances, mood swings, vaginal dryness, and a loss of libido.
 The therapeutic goal is to restore balance and alleviate these symptoms, with a focus on the interplay between estrogen, progesterone, and testosterone.

 Protocols for women are highly individualized, based on their menopausal status and specific symptoms: